thetarnav/solid-devtools/packages/extension/README.md

 pnpm add -D solid-devtools
 ```

 Both the debugger library and the extension change frequently, often breaking backward compatibility with older versions.
-This is why need to watch out for version mismatches.
-Any version mismatches will be printed to the console.
+This is why need to watch out for version mismatches (will be printed to the console).

 ### 3. Add devtools vite plugin